Lupennat/ludb/README.md

 ## Differences With Laravel

 -   The `DatabaseManager` instance do not proxy methods to default connection, you always need to call `connection(name)` method to access method of `Connection`.
+-   The `DatabaseManager` do not expose functionality to extend registered drivers.
 -   Methods `whenQueryingForLongerThan` and `allowQueryDurationHandlersToRunAgain` do not exist, [Monitoring Cumulative Query Time](#monitoring-cumulative-query-time) offer a valid alternative.
 -   Methods `getQueryLog` and `getRawQueryLog` do not exist, logging query is used only internally for `pretend` method.
 -   Methods `beginTransaction` and `useWriteConnectionWhenReading` return a `ConnectionSession` you must use the session instead the original connection for the queries you want to execute them within the transaction or against the write pdo.